-In its oil and gas operations, Occidental's energy consumption per barrel of oil equivalent (BOE) has improved by over three percent since 2012.
-Occidental applies several strategies to increase energy efficiency and reduce air emissions, even while expanding our production from mature fields that require more energy per BOE.
+In its oil and gas operations, Occidental applies several strategies to improve energy efficiency and reduce air emissions, even while expanding our production from mature fields.
 Generally, however, the energy demand per barrel increases over time, as more intensive production methods, such as water and steam flooding and carbon dioxide enhanced oil recovery (CO2-EOR), are used to recover oil and natural gas from mature fields.

 In February 2017, OxyChem announced the start-up of a 1.2 billion pound-per-year capacity ethylene cracker at its plant in Ingleside, Texas, one of the largest new ethylene crackers along the Gulf Coast.
 In addition to the energy efficiency features such as the use of hydrogen-rich vent gas as fuel, recovery of waste heat on the process and flue gas outlet of the cracking furnaces, a unique aspect of this project is the use of two thermal oxidizers equipped with waste heat boilers to combust low pressure discharges of vent gases from process equipment and storage vessels.
 These thermal oxidizers are designed to provide high emissions control and generate steam from the waste heat.
 OxyChem estimates that the approximately 970,000 tons per year of total CO2 is avoided due to its highly efficient design.

-OxyChem began constructing a plant at its Geismar, Louisiana facility to produce a new raw material to be used in making next-generation, climate-friendly refrigerants.
-Based on patented research and development by OxyChem, the new product would enable the efficient production of next-generation refrigerants, which have low global-warming potential and ozone depletion potential.
+In 2017, OxyChem commissioned a plant at its Geismar, Louisiana facility to produce a new raw material (known as 4CPe) to be used in making next-generation, climate-friendly refrigerants.
+Based on patented research and development by OxyChem, the new product will enable the efficient production of next-generation refrigerants, which have low global-warming potential and ozone depletion potential.
 The refrigerant is approved by the U.S. EPA and meets the European Union regulatory requirements for automobile air conditioning systems.

 Occidental's cogeneration facilities are highly efficient natural gas fired cogeneration power plants that co-produce electricity and steam for adjacent plants, while also providing excess electricity into local markets.
 Cogeneration, or combined heat and power (CHP), significantly increases electrical power generation efficiency over traditional methods while reducing carbon dioxide (CO2) emissions by more than 50 percent.
 Cogeneration is more than just an energy-efficient method of generating electricity and thermal energy.
 It has the potential to deliver lower overall system costs, stronger critical infrastructure, and improved grid reliability.